Download Full Text (984 KB)

 Conclusions: The BP-PPACA are a start for increasing breastfeeding in the U.S. among employed mothers however other policy considerations include support for PUMP for Mothers Act (S. 3170 and H.R.5592), and future building construction to include lactation spaces.
 Future research should explore paid maternity leave, on-site daycare/bring baby to work, occupational types, salaried employees, tax deductions for businesses for better workplace accommodations, ideal milk expression times for full milk expression and other satisfaction level research for whom these policies are aiming to support.

 2021 Providence RN Conference

 Penders, Rebecca, "Employed Mothers’ Satisfaction with the Breastfeeding Provisions in the Patient Protection and Affordable Care Act in Two Northwestern U.S. hospitals" (2021).
-View all.
+2021 Providence Nurse Research Conference: View All.
 27.